The Law of Attraction Is A Con

 It also worries me that some people see their lives as a mess and think it’s all down to them.

-On the other hand I know some people that have made extraordinary changes for the better in their lives and site the LoA as the reason.
+On the other hand I know some people that have made extraordinary changes for the better in their lives and cite the LoA as the reason.

 Belief is probably the most powerful thing known to mankind and if these people believe so strongly in their ability to change, then it’s perfectly reasonable to suggest they will.
 We really don’t need a LoA to explain such incidents.